Video Product Marketing: A Practical Playbook

 Freelancers help when the need is narrow.
 A motion designer for product launch week.
 A shooter for one event.
 A strong editor for repurposing footage.
 That flexibility is useful, but someone on your side still has to brief, coordinate, review, and keep quality consistent.

-Traditional production companies are still useful for large campaigns, commercials, and high-stakes launch moments.
-They can bring strong craft and clear process.
+Outside production companies are still useful for large campaigns, commercials, and high-stakes launch moments.
+They can bring strong craft and a clear process.
 They can also be slower to activate for recurring needs, especially when your roadmap changes weekly.

-There’s also a more modern model.
+There is also a more modern model.
 An embedded creative team sits closer to your internal team, learns the product and brand over time, and produces work on a steady rhythm instead of only around big projects.
-That works well when your challenge isn’t one hero video, it’s sustaining output without building a full bench internally.
+That works well when your challenge is not one hero video, it is sustaining output without building a full bench internally.
 Moonb is one example of that kind of setup, a dedicated creative team that delivers video, motion graphics, design, animation, and brand content on a steady weekly rhythm.

-Use polished production when trust depends on precision, brand perception, or stakeholder visibility.
-Use raw formats when speed, clarity, and human presence matter more than finish.
+Reach for polished production when trust depends on precision, brand perception, or stakeholder visibility.
+Reach for raw formats when speed, clarity, and human presence matter more than finish.

-For technical products, I usually see both working, for different jobs.
-A polished explainer is useful for category clarity.
+For technical products I usually run both, for different jobs.
+A polished explainer earns category clarity.
 A fast, lightly edited walkthrough is often better for feature education and demand capture.

 Getting Your Videos Seen and Measuring Success

 A strong product video with weak distribution is just a well-made file.
 Teams spend weeks on scripting and edits, then publish once, count views, and move on.
-That’s where a lot of value gets lost.
+That is where a lot of value gets lost.

 Distribution should start with owned channels.
 Put the video where buying decisions happen, not just where content calendars happen.